 Songxianqiao Curio Art City 送仙桥古玩艺术城

-Several buildings are joined by walkways through the upper levels that are full of galleries, working artists’ lofts and framing shops.
+Even though reduced heavily in size during the last years, this area has galleries, working artists’ lofts and framing shops.
 In the painters’ section, the smell of oil paints will envelope you as you climb the stairs, and you can watch the artists at work.
 On the weekends there may be kids at their art lessons, drawing vases or fruit.
 With a few exceptions, much of the painting focuses on traditional Chinese subjects, such as village scenes, pandas and tigers, fish, “mountain and water” landscapes, and four season sets.
 For a couple hundred yuan (and up) you can get a portrait done or a landscape copied from a picture or have a calligrapher write out your favorite Tang poem in beautiful characters.

 Address: 124 North Huanhua Rd. 浣花北路24号